 4: Scotland – Overall – 1,579kg, Pack Weight – 905kg, Backs Weight – 674kg.

 5: England – Overall – 1,560kg, Pack Weight – 921kg, Backs Weight – 639kg.

 6: Italy – Overall – 1,518kg, Pack Weight – 878kg, Backs Weight – 640kg.

 We spoke to former England professional and Six Nations winner Phil Greening, who now runs the highly successful training company The Athlete Factory, prior to the tournament to gauge his thoughts on player weights, improved training programs and the forces generated during the game.

 “In 1995, rugby didn’t really know what it meant to be pro.
 It wasn’t until 1998 and then the 1999 Rugby World Cup that sport science truly came into the game,” said Phil on the impact of professionalisation.

 “This has a huge effect on the players and their physical development.
 It went from rugby training two nights a week plus the odd weights session, to rugby training 5-6 times a week and 2-3 weights sessions.
 With this, impact and size started to come into the game.”

 The change from part-time to full-time coincided with the start of Phil’s career and thus brought with it a change in training style and body composition.

 Of course, a huge part of this increased weight is down to nutrition and more efficient use of time.
-Over the last 20 years, nutrition plans and science have changed the game completely, even compared to the when England won the World Cup just over 15 years ago.
+Over the last 20 years, nutrition plans, nutritional supplements and science have changed the game completely, even compared to the when England won the World Cup just over 15 years ago.
 Phil says the impact of this has been “immense” with the detail “frightening” in comparison to when he played even under Sir Clive Woodward, whose techniques were considered well ahead of the game.